GoogleChrome/web.dev/src/site/content/en/blog/telegraph/index.md

 ## The visual stability challenge

 Layout shifts can be very disruptive.
-At Telegraph Media Group visual stability is particularly important because readers predominantly use our applications to consume the news.
+At Telegraph Media Group (TMG) visual stability is particularly important because readers predominantly use our applications to consume the news.
 If the layout shifts while reading an article, the reader will likely lose their place.
 This can be a frustrating and distracting experience.